This page contains affiliate links. Please read our disclosure for more info.

 Like the Railroad, the Mark Twain Riverboat is a gentle way to explore the park when all the rides are busy.

-It takes you on a tour of the Rivers of America with superb views, especially at sunset.
+It takes you on a 15-minute tour of the Rivers of America with superb views, especially at sunset.

 13) Tom Sawyer Island